GabrielSGoncalves/complete-dbt-bootcamp-zero-to-hero-udemy/README.md

   https://docs.getdbt.com/docs/installation
   ```

+## Creating your Snowflake account
+Snowflake offers a 30 day free-trial account for you to test their Data Warehouse.
+As it integrates flawlessly with dbt, we are going to use as our DW in this project.

+Go to [Snowflake webpage](https://www.snowflake.com) and click on "Start for free" on the top right blue buttom.
+Make sure to choose the following options:
+- Snowflake edition: Standard
+- Cloud provider: AWS
+- AWS region: US East Ohio

+You'll receive an email with the Snowflake account creation confirmation, make sure to accept it and access the platform.

+## Importing data to Snowflake
+After accessing Snowflake

 ## Creating a dbt project
 The commands bellow are going to guide you on creating a new dbt project inside your repository folder.
 First, create a `.dbt` folder to receive the profile files.